plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 		All of the other lines are as you'd expect; a line length of 1189 for a flat ASCII file.
 The last line, however, consists of 744 characters plus 108065536 null characters.

-		This explains why the text file is a gigantic 107 Mb in sise.
+		This explains why the text file is a gigantic 107 Mb in size.

 * Also in the NTS 2020 — Jan 25, 2022: